Items that may be brought on-board: Hand baggage

 There are rules for what items can travel with you in your hand baggage and what items must be left behind.
 To help you prepare, this page outlines what can be brought with you on to the plane in your hand baggage, including liquids, medicines and baby food.

 Prepare your bags

 Most items are permitted on-board except those that appear on the list of dangerous and prohibited items below.
 Small scissors, nail files or tweezers may be taken on-board if the sharp part is no longer than 6-cm.
-Please contact us if you want to check whether a particular item is allowed in your hand baggage.

 You can store your passport and boarding pass in your bag or coat.
 You do not need this for the security check.